Shiladitya Bora: Career

 In 2017, Bora founded Platoon One Films, a Mumbai based film production studio, with costume designer and wife Shilpi Agarwal.

-Platoon One Films has marketed and distributed over 60 films, both domestic and international, over its 4-year span.
+Platoon One Films has marketed and distributed over 60 films, both domestic and international since its inception.
 In 2020, Bora marketed and distributed the Cannes Film Award Winning Is love enough?
 Sir directed by Rohena Gera, starring Tillotama Shome and Vivek Gomber.
 The film also went on to win two Indian Filmfare Awards, for Best Actress and Best Screenplay in 2021.

-Platoon One Films’ maiden Hindi production Yours Truly was directed by the National Award-Winning director Sanjoy Nag.
+Platoon One Films' maiden Hindi production Yours Truly was directed by the National Award-Winning director Sanjoy Nag.
 The film starring Soni Razdan, Pankaj Tripathi, Aahana Kumra and Mahesh Bhatt had its world premiere at the Busan International Film Festival 2018.
 In 2019, Bora directed his first short film Aapke Aa Jane Se starring Manu Rishi Chaddha.
 The short premiered at New York Indian Film Festival in 2019 and was screened at over 20 film festivals worldwide.

 The second production undertaken by the banner was a Marathi language film called Picasso directed by Abhijeet Mohan Warang.
 The film stars the National Award-winning actor Prasad Oak and child artist Samay Tambe.
 In 2021, it won the National Film Award for Best Feature Film in Special mention.

-Bora's Hindi feature directorial debut film Bhagwan Bharose starring Masumeh Makhija, Vinay Pathak, Shrikant Verma and Manu Rishi Chaddha, wrapped up shoot in March 2021 and is currently in post-production.
+Bora's Hindi feature directorial debut film Bhagwan Bharose starring Masumeh Makhija, Vinay Pathak, Shrikant Verma and Manu Rishi Chaddha was selected as the closing film for 25th UK Asian Film Festival, London.
+It won the Flame Award for Best Film at the festival.

+Bora's latest production Bayaan directed by Bikas Ranjan Mishra and starring Huma Qureshi is set to have its World Premiere at the Toronto International Film Festival 2025 as part of the Discovery program.